A Field in England: Plot

-During a battle of the English Civil War, an alchemist's assistant named Whitehead flees from the strict Commander Trower.
-Whitehead is saved by a rough soldier named Cutler, who kills Trower before he can apprehend Whitehead.
-Whitehead then meets two army deserters, the veteran Jacob and the witless Friend.
-The four leave the battleground in search of an ale house that Cutler claims is nearby.
-Cutler instead leads them to a field with many mushrooms growing in it, where he cooks a meal with some mushrooms and encourages the others to eat, which they share—save for Whitehead who is fasting.
-Following their meal they haul an Irishman, the Wizard O'Neill, seemingly out of the ground using a rope wrapped around a strangely carved wooden post buried in the ground.
-O'Neill is a rival alchemist for whom Cutler works; and who had stolen documents from Whitehead's master, which Whitehead is trying to recover.
-O'Neill quickly asserts authority over the group and tells them of a treasure hidden somewhere in the field.
+During a field battle of the English Civil War in Monmouthshire, alchemist's assistant and astrologer Whitehead flees from the violent Commander Trower.
+He is saved by soldier Cutler, who kills Trower.
+The two meet fellow army deserters Jacob and Friend, and the group decides to leave the battlefield in search of an alehouse Cutler claims is nearby.

+Instead, Cutler leads them to a field and cooks a meal using mushrooms growing nearby, encouraging everyone to eat; Whitehead declines, as he is fasting.
+Following the meal, they come upon a carved wooden post buried in the ground.
+The four use a rope to pull it out of ground, where they unbury the Wizard O'Neill, a rival alchemist who is Cutler's master — and the man who has stolen documents from Whitehead's master.
+Though Whitehead seeks to arrest him for his crime, O'Neill quickly asserts authority over the group, convincing them of hidden treasure buried elsewhere in the field.

-The group goes to O'Neill's camp, where O'Neill tortures Whitehead into subservience to use him as a human divining rod.
-After using Whitehead to locate the treasure, which it turns out is near the camp, O'Neill orders Jacob and Friend to dig for it while he leaves Cutler to supervise, and goes to sleep in a tent.
-Jacob soon succumbs to the influence of the hallucinogenic mushrooms, and after several hours of digging he attacks Friend.
-Cutler laughs and urinates on them, and when Jacob attempts to attack him, Cutler accidentally shoots Friend.
-Whitehead is unable to save him, and Friend dies, telling Jacob to deliver a message to his wife, telling her that he hates her.
-Cutler is forced to finish digging by himself, while Jacob lies down in the undergrowth, and Whitehead deposits Friend's corpse in a thicket.
+O'Neill leads them to his camp, where he tortures Whitehead into subservience in order to use him as a human divining rod.
+After Whitehead locates treasure, O'Neill orders Jacob and Friend to dig for it while he leaves Cutler to supervise, retiring to sleep.
+Jacob soon succumbs to the influence of the mushrooms, attacking Friend in a bout of exhaustion and madness.
+Cutler laughs and urinates on them; when Jacob attempts to attack him, Cutler accidentally shoots Friend.
+Whitehead is unable to save Friend, who quickly dies.
+Cutler is forced to finish digging by himself, while Jacob wanders away and Whitehead moves Friend's corpse to a thicket.